 Q: If I am approved, how soon can I get the money?

 A: We encourage applicants to call us the day after their interviews to get their loan results.
-If you are approved, your guarantors should then call us to confirm their participation in your loan.
-Once we have spoken to all parties and we are satisfied that everyone understands their financial obligations, your loan cheque is available to you.
 If your interview took place on a Tuesday evening, it is possible that you could get your loan funds by the end of the week.

 Q: What is the repayment schedule for fertility & adoption loans?

 A: Fertility & adoption loans are repaid at the rate of $175 per month.